 - expert papers examining the status of maritime boundary delimitations in each of the ten regions of the world;

-- papers from a global perspective analyzing key issues in maritime boundary theory and practice; and
+- papers from a global perspective analyzing key issues in maritime boundary theory and practise; and

-- a cumulative index for volumes I - V.
+- a cumulative index for volumes I - IV.

 These features make

 International Maritime Boundaries an unmatched comprehensive, accessible resource in the field.

 Co-publication withThe American Society of International Law.
 Volumes I-II: Winner of the